 David: If they're not being utilised, chances are they are going to start getting bored.
-So take the time out to have a chat, understand what are they capable of?
-Because what you learned about them in the interview or that they had on their CV, you might be missing some key points that could really help you and the wider team.
+So take the time out to have a chat, and understand what are they capable of.
+Because of what you learned about them in the interview or what they had on their CV, you might be missing some key points that could really help you and the wider team.

-Be aware of burnouts within the team.
-By knowing your staff, you'll be able to spot if there's any different behaviours, if there are increased stress levels, or, you know, they're treating people differently.
+Be aware of burnout within the team.
+By knowing your staff, you'll be able to spot if there are any different behaviours, if there are increased stress levels, or, you know, they're treating people differently.
 When you do spot that, encourage a holiday.
 Encourage them to take some time out.

-David: This will help foster an open culture and encourage teamwork, not just with yourself, but with the wider group that report into you.
+David: This will help foster an open culture and encourage teamwork, not just with yourself, but with the wider group that reports to you.